Types of Assistance

 Contributions to EU

-- 41.8% of the EU institutions’ official humanitarian assistance was spent in countries classified as long term recipients of humanitarian assistance in 2011
+- 72% of the EU institutions’ official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance between 2008 and 2012.

-The European Commission Humanitarian Aid and Civil Protection Office (ECHO) administer most of the EU institutions’ humanitarian assistance, with some funds also originating from the EuropeAid Development and Cooperation Division (DEVCO).
-Through ECHO, the EU institutions are jointly a significant actor in the humanitarian system, not only in terms of funding, but also being heavily involved in policy debates and developments in humanitarian financing and implementation, as well as being one of the few donors to have significant humanitarian representation in the field.
+The European Commission Humanitarian Aid and Civil Protection Office (ECHO) administers most of the EU institutions’ humanitarian assistance, with some funds also originating from the EuropeAid Development and Cooperation Division (DEVCO).

 Types of Assistance